plindman/tanstack-start-starter/docs/DESIGN_SYSTEM.md

 ### UI Components
 Reusable UI components are used throughout the application to maintain consistency and ensure accessibility standards are met.

+## File Naming Conventions
+To maintain a clear distinction between internal project logic and external or foundational components, the following naming conventions are applied:
+- **Application-Specific Components**: Use **PascalCase** (e.g., `AppHeader.tsx`, `AppFooter.tsx`).
+This identifies project-level components that embody application business logic or specific shell structures.
+- **UI Primitives / Library Components**: Use **kebab-case** (e.g., `button.tsx`, `dropdown-menu.tsx`).
+This follows the standard convention for shadcn/ui and other shared utility components.

 ## Component Configuration

 Some components are designed to be configuration-driven, separating the content from the visual implementation.
 This allows behavior and links to be modified without altering the component's logic.